-- The debtor's payment of the principal or interest is past due for more than 3 months from the end of the credit term; or the Bank has already petitioned or withdrawn the debtor's collateral. - The case has been agreed to be repaid in installments and is exempt from being listed as an overdue loan. - The case was negotiated and adopted in accordance with the debt negotiation mechanism set by the Association of Banks in 2006. - The case has been negotiated and agreed upon in accordance with "The Statute for Consumer Debt Clearance" (excluding secured debt fulfilled under the original contractual conditions). - The case is ruled to undergo restructuring or liquidation by the court. - The case is ruled to be restricted by the court. - The case is declared bankrupt by the court. - The case involves credit accounts of a debtor, excluding credit card accounts, which is partly transferred to class A and B non-performing loans (excluding the sixth item of class B: The credit account is totally guaranteed and the interest payment is not past due during the inheritance period after the death of the debtor and the collateral provider), as well as overdue loans or bad debt loans. - The case is an enterprise account which has applied for relief from the Ministry of Economic Affairs. - The case involves a credit account which has an internal credit rating at the level of 19-21. - The case is a mortgage loan credit account of the Group which has no rating score. - The case is a credit account which is determined as Stage 3 by the internal or external auditors, or the risk management department of the Group.
+- The debtor's payment of the principal or interest is past due for more than 3 months from the end of the credit term; or the Bank has already petitioned or withdrawn the debtor's collateral. - The case has been agreed to be repaid in installments and is exempt from being listed as an overdue loan. - The case was negotiated and adopted in accordance with the debt negotiation mechanism set by the Association of Banks in 2006. - The case has been negotiated and agreed upon in accordance with "The Statute for Consumer Debt Clearance" (excluding secured debt fulfilled under the original contractual conditions). - The case is ruled to undergo restructuring or liquidation by the court. - The case is ruled to be restricted by the court. - The case is declared bankrupt by the court. - The case involves credit accounts of a debtor, excluding credit card accounts, which is partly transferred to class A and B non-performing loans (excluding the sixth item of class B: The credit account is totally guaranteed and the interest payment is not past due during the inheritance period after the death of the debtor and the collateral provider), as well as overdue loans or bad debt loans.

-iii) Expected credit loss measurement
+- Enterprises apply to the Ministry of Economic Affairs for credit and debt negotiation in accordance with the "Operating Guidelines for Assisting Enterprises in Bank Credit and Debt Negotiation by the Ministry of Economic Affairs". - The case involves a credit account which has an internal credit rating at the level of 19-21. - The case is a mortgage loan credit account of the Group which has no rating score. - The case is a credit account which is determined as Stage 3 by the internal or external auditors, or the risk management department of the Group. - iii) Expected credit loss measurement